 Once a claim is settled as a PPO, the term of future payments is contingent on the claimant's survival.
 The longer the claimant lives, the more the insurer has to pay.
 This introduces longevity risk, which is not a typical feature of general insurance liabilities.
 Longevity risk is a common feature of annuity contracts, and consequently data and research on longevity is available.
 However, PPOs have characteristics that would be considered atypical for conventional annuities and hence have their own longevity considerations.
 In particular, PPO claimants are typically significantly younger than conventional annuitants.
 The average PPO claimant is around 35-40, but claimants can be in their teens or younger (Periodical Payment Orders Working Party, 2015a).
-In addition, the nature of their injuries means that they often have impaired life expectancy.
+In addition, the nature of their injuries means that they often have an impaired and hence reduced life expectancy compared with the standard population.